Barberry (Fu Niu)

 Flavors/Temps: Bitter, Cold, Astringent

 Caution: Generally considered safe.
 Not recommended for pregnant women as it can cause uterine contractions.
 It is not recommended for children.

 History/Folklore: Barberry is highly effective at lowering blood sugar levels, making it an herb of choice for diabetics.
 It helps heal respiratory and bladder infections and aids digestion.
-It can help control the overgrowth of candida albacans as well as the prescribed antibiotics used to create candida without the side effects.
+It can help control the overgrowth of Candida albacans as well as prescribed antibiotics without the side effects.

 It is said to help lower blood pressure by causing dilation of the blood vessels.
 The University of Maryland Medical Center has shown that barberry is beneficial to both the cardiovascular and neural systems.
 Another constituent found in barberry called berbamine, is also thought to help protect your heart from ischemia/reperfusion injury as it also helps strengthen the heart itself.
 Berberine is known to be a powerful anti-aging, antibacterial, cardiotonic, and antioxidant compound.
 A powerful healing compound, it is also known for its ability to lower blood sugar, improve cholesterol, and reduce testosterone levels.
 It is one of the few compounds known to be as effective as a pharmaceutical drug.
 Barberry is known to have the highest levels of berberine of all the plants known to contain this important healing compound.

 Barberry (Berberis vulgaris) is closely related to Oregon grape (Berberis nervosa/Mahonia).
 Like Oregon grape, barberry stimulates blood flow to the liver helping to improve overall liver function and stimulate the flow of bile.
 Between Oregon grape and barberry, Oregon grape is considered the stronger of the two species, but contains less of the constituent berberine found in both plants.
 Barberry on the other hand, is gentle enough to be used by the weak or debilitated in order to strengthen and cleanse their systems.
 It is also thought to reduce an enlarged spleen.
 Barberry is often included in liver, gallbladder, colon and kidney flush formulas.